AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 ```
 Now that we have our inputs for the multi-head attention layer, it is finally time to dive into the rabbit hole.
 Self-attention is the **pairwise interdependence** of all elements composing an input.

 It is not the scope of this post to explain what attention is and explain in detail each of these operations.
-If you want to know more, I invite you to read the excellent article of Lilian Weng [[11](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html)].
+If you want dig more into it , I warmly recommend you to read the excellent article of Lilian Weng [[11](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html)].

 {{< figure library="true" src="/img/masking-rl/multi_head_attention.svg" lightbox="true" >}}
 *Figure 6 : On the left are the operations composing the self-attention, on the right are the operations composing the multi-headed attention layer.*

-Mathematically we can translate figure 6 into the equation below.
+Mathematically we can translate *figure 6* into the following equation:

 $$
 \text { Attention }(Q, K, V, Mask)=\operatorname{softmax}\left(\frac{Mask(Q K^{T})}{\sqrt{d_{k}}}\right) V